-PGI Visual Fortran includes the Visual Studio 2015 Shell†—a complete stand-alone Windows Fortran development environment.
+PGI Visual Fortran includes an optional Visual Studio 2015 Shell†—a complete stand-alone Windows Fortran development environment.
 No additional software is required.
-PVF also supports existing installations of Visual Studio 2013.

 A license for PVF is included with all PGI Fortran products for Windows.
 It may also be purchased separately.
 License options include single user node-locked (PVF) and multi-user network floating (PVF Server).
 Compiling 64-bit applications requires a 64-bit operating system.

 †The Visual Studio Shell included with PVF contains PGI compilers only.
 No Microsoft compilers are included.

 Technical FeaturesVisual Studio Integration

 - Automatic dependency analysis

 - Bundled OpenBLAS high-performance math library